andreasebbehoj/ebbehoej.dk/content/post/loading-a-lot-of-data-in-stata/index.md

 title: Loading (a lot of) data in Stata
 subtitle: How to use loop function in Stata for loading several csv files automatically.
 date: 2020-05-04T18:12:53.414Z
-summary: "A guide on how to load many csv or excel files into Stata without copy/pasting yourself to death."
+summary: "How to load several csv files into Stata without copy/pasting yourself to death."
 draft: false
 featured: false
 authors: